samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

 ### Working of ReBAC

-* **Establishing Relationships:** Relationships are defined between users and resources, indicating associations such as ownership, creation, or specific interactions.
+* **Establishing relationships:** Relationships are defined between users and resources, indicating associations such as ownership, creation, or specific interactions.
 For example, a user might have a relationship of **Owner** with a document they created.
-* **Defining Permissions:** Permissions are assigned based on these relationships, specifying what actions users can perform on resources they have a relationship with.
+* **Defining permissions:** Permissions are assigned based on these relationships, specifying what actions users can perform on resources they have a relationship with.
 For instance, a user with an **Owner** relationship with a document might have permission to edit or delete it.
-* **Access Decision:** When a user tries to perform an action on a resource, the system checks if there is a relationship between the user and the resource that grants the necessary permission.
+* **Access decision:** When a user tries to perform an action on a resource, the system checks if there is a relationship between the user and the resource that grants the necessary permission.
 If so, access is granted; otherwise, access is denied.

 #### Example of ReBAC